zbtolon/customer-portal/cpmonenv.md

 ### Staying informed of network maintenance and unplanned events
 {: #cp_stayinfomaintevent}

 From time to time, scheduled and emergency network maintenance is unavoidable. {{site.data.keyword.BluSoftlayer_full}} infrastructure maintains many channels to keep you informed of all scheduled and emergency maintenance events.
 Additionally, you can [subscribe to email notifications](/docs/customer-portal/cpsub2not.html) from the Event Management System.
-This complimentary service automatically emails subscribed users regarding unplanned events which might impact services.
+This complimentary service automatically emails subscribed users regarding unplanned events, which might impact services.

 ### Using {{site.data.keyword.BluSoftlayer_notm}} infrastructure mobile
 {: #cp_bmxinframobile}

-Use {{site.data.keyword.BluSoftlayer_notm}} infrastructure mobile to manage your {{site.data.keyword.BluSoftlayer_notm}} infrastructure devices on the go using your iOS or Android mobile device.
+Use {{site.data.keyword.BluSoftlayer_notm}} infrastructure mobile to manage your {{site.data.keyword.BluSoftlayer_notm}} infrastructure devices on the go by using your iOS or Android mobile device.
 Functionality within {{site.data.keyword.BluSoftlayer_notm}} infrastructure mobile includes ticket support, basic device control, and bandwidth monitoring.

 The {{site.data.keyword.BluSoftlayer_notm}} infrastructure mobile application compliments the functionality of the customer portal because you can monitor critical information about your infrastructure from anywhere using your network-connected mobile device.
 The application evolves quickly and new functionality is added regularly, but you can use the mobile application to perform tasks like the following:
   * View, create and update Support tickets